-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues Weekly staff meetings are held on Mondays with the Chairman of KMG's Management Board, at which the Deputy Chairman of the Management Board for Strategy, Investment and Business Development reports on low-carbon development related activities.
-These issues are often reviewed and monitored at many levels of the company, in addition to the meetings of the Health, Safety, Environment and Sustainable Development Committee of the BoD.
-1. The Board of Directors has approved KMG's Low Carbon Development Program.
-2. The Deputy Chairman of the Management Board for Economics and Finance is responsible for resolving a set of issues related to the economic component of KMG's sustainable development and implementation of the KMG Low-Carbon Development Program.
-3. Deputy Chairman of the Management Board for Strategy, Investment and Business Development is responsible for the development of the Climate Change Strategy and Targets, as well as monitoring the implementation of the strategy and periodic review of GHG emissions, and the implementation of climate change mitigation goals (reduction of GHG emissions and carbon intensity indicator).
-He overseas of the following divisions: - The Low Carbon Development Project Office, which was established in 2021 to assess climate risks, develop a Low Carbon Development Program for the period 2022-2031, and develop a list of potential decarbonization projects.
-Timely and effective implementation of the Program will require a monitoring and coordinating body, which will, among other things, be charged with the duties to coordinate climate change activities that are consistent with the Program, to provide support to the SDEs, to check KMG's investment projects for compliance with the decarbonization and sustainable development policy.
-Having said that, by the decision of the Board of Directors dated December 9, 2021, changes were made to the structure of the central office of KMG and the Department of Low-Carbon Development was created on the basis of Project Office. - The Risk Management and Internal Control Service oversees the effectiveness of the company's risk management and internal control system, generally and on a quarterly basis oversees emerging risks and climate change as part of the review of KMG's risk map. - Department of Business Development and Divestments is responsible for acquisition of new assets under the approved Low-Carbon Development Program, as well as ensuring reliable technical and economic evaluation of new investment projects. - The Department of Strategy and Portfolio Management develops and implements the Company's development Strategy, ESG ranking and sustainability reporting.
-4. The Health Safety and Environment Department reports directly to the Chairman of the Management Board.
+Reviewing and guiding the risk management process

+Development Committee of the BoD.

+- 1. The Board of Directors has approved KMG's Low Carbon Development Program. - 2.
+The Deputy Chairman of the Management Board for Economics and Finance is responsible for resolving a set of issues related to the economic component of KMG's sustainable development and implementation of the KMG Low-Carbon Development Program. - 3.
+Deputy Chairman of the Management Board for Strategy, Investment and Business Development is responsible for the development of the Climate Change Strategy and Targets, as well as monitoring the implementation of the strategy and periodic review of GHG emissions, and the implementation of climate change mitigation goals (reduction of GHG emissions and carbon intensity indicator).
+He overseas of the following divisions: - The Low Carbon Development Department (according to regulations KMG-PD-216.9-18) coordinates climate change issues, monitors and systematically monitors the implementation of low-carbon development plans and goals, as well as emerging risks associated with the energy transition and climate change. - The Risk Management and Internal Control Service (according to regulations KMG-MD-986.3-37) oversees the effectiveness of the company's risk management and internal control system, generally and on a quarterly basis oversees emerging risks and climate change as part of the review of KMG's risk map. - Department of Business Development and Divestments (according to regulations KMG-PD-216.9-18) is responsible for acquisition of new assets under the approved Low-Carbon Development Program, as well as ensuring reliable technical and economic evaluation of new investment projects. - The Department of Strategy and Portfolio Management (according to regulations KMG-PD-263/11-9) develops and implements the Company's development Strategy, ESG ranking and sustainability reporting. - 4.
+The Labour Protection and Environment Department (according to regulations KMG-PD-2748.2-13) reports directly to the Chairman of the Management Board.
 It monitors changes in the environmental legislation of the Republic of Kazakhstan, as well as the development of proposals for its further improvement.